MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-sign-in-log-activity-details.md

   - `b2bCollaboration`- A cross tenant sign-in performed by a guest user using B2B Collaboration.
   - `b2bDirectConnect` - A cross tenant sign-in performed by a B2B.
   - `microsoftSupport`- A cross tenant sign-in performed by a Microsoft support agent in a Microsoft customer tenant.
-  - `serviceProvider` - A cross-tenant sign-in performed by a Cloud Service Provider (CSP) or similar admin on behalf of that CSP's customer in a tenant
+  - `serviceProvider` - A cross-tenant sign-in performed by a Cloud Service Provider (CSP) or similar admin on behalf of that CSP's customer in a tenant.
   - `unknownFutureValue` - A sentinel value used by MS Graph to help clients handle changes in enum lists.
 For more information, see [Best practices for working with Microsoft Graph](/graph/best-practices-concept).

 - **Tenant:** The sign-in log tracks two tenant identifiers that are relevant in cross-tenant scenarios: